roman01la/uix/docs/hooks.md

 ### What about other Clojure's primitives?

-In addition to JavaScript's primitive types like `Number` or `String`, ClojureScript has keywords, symbols and UUIDs that are represented as JS objects when compiled into JS and thus fall into the same trap with equality check.
-To make things simpler UIx automatically stringifies those three types when passed in the dependency vector.
+In addition to JavaScript's primitives like `Number` or `String`, ClojureScript has keywords, symbols and UUIDs that are represented as JS objects when compiled into JS and thus fall into the same trap with equality check.

+To make things more idiomatic and less cumbersome in Clojure, UIx automatically stringifies those three types when passed in the dependency vector.

 ## Return value in effect hooks